 - Research visits.
 We can host, advise, consult with, and otherwise assist researchers with their projects.

 - Facilities.
-Members can use of the Centre’s facilities (library and reading room, meeting space, kitchen, garden, etc.)
+You can use the facilities (library and reading room, meeting space, kitchen, garden, etc.)

 - Feminist Network.
-Members can participate in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups at a distance or in their local community).
+You can participate in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups at a distance or in their local community).

 - Feminist No Borders Summer School.
-Members can participate in the annual Feminist No Borders Summer School coorganised with Feminist Researchers Against Borders.
+You can participate in the annual Feminist No Borders Summer School co-organised with Feminist Researchers Against Borders.

 - Feminist Film School.
-Members can participate in the Feminist Film School organised with film and video artists, documentarians, visual studies scholars, journalists, and photographers.
+You can participate in the Feminist Film School organised with film and video artists, visual studies scholars, journalists, and photographers.

 - Conferences.
-Members can use the space of the Centre to hold a conference, and they can participate in the bi-annual conference organised by FAC Research.
+You can use the space to hold a conference, and you can participate in the bi-annual conference organised by FAC research.

 - Open-access publications.
-Members support open-access publications of FAC Research, and can propose their own manuscripts or translations for publication.
+You support open-access publications of FAC research, and can propose their own manuscripts or translations for publication.